uclagiving/uclafund-site/wp-content/plugins/black-studio-tinymce-widget/readme.txt

 == Changelog ==

+= 2.6.7 (2019-02-07) =
+* Fix z-index issue with flyout admin menu

+= 2.6.6 (2019-01-29) =
+* Fixed issue that was causing lots of auto-drafts when used in conjunction with WP 5 Block Editor and Page Builder by SiteOrigin

 = 2.6.5 (2019-01-09) =
-* Fixed missing dashicons issue (compatibility with WP 5 Block editor and Page Builder by SiteOrigin)
+* Fixed missing dashicons issue (compatibility with WP 5 Block Editor and Page Builder by SiteOrigin)

 = 2.6.4 (2018-11-29) =
 * Fixed z-index issue causing newly created widgets to go behind admin menu on small screens